 This one-year diploma prepares you for the Bachelor of Chiropractic, taught through the New Zealand College of Chiropractic.

-You need to complete the AUT Diploma in Applied Science if you want to enrol with the college.
+The Pre-Chiropractic pathway within the Diploma in Applied Science is an opportunity to meet the entry requirements of the New Zealand Chiropractic College.
 Completing the diploma doesn’t guarantee entry to the Bachelor of Chiropractic.

 New Zealand College of Chiropractic website

 You also choose one elective from the Bachelor of Science list of elective papers.